Southwest Chipotle Chicken & Rice Salad

 Of course you can use any grain that you like with this dish or doctor it up with your favorite veggies.
 We love it just like this.

-Complementary Wines: Baco Noir, Beer: Lager, Cabernet Sauvignon New World, Margarita: tequila, triple sec, lime juice
+Complementary Wines: Baco Noir, Cabernet Sauvignon, Margarita: tequila, triple sec, lime juice

 Visit Vicki Bensinger